How to get Heirlooms in Apex Legends: Heirloom shards, Heirloom pack calculator & more

 - How to get Heirloom Shards in Apex Legends

 - Which Apex Legends characters have an Heirloom

 How to get Heirlooms in Apex Legends

 Collection Events grant players the ability to unlock a new, never-seen-before Heirloom that will only be available for a limited time.
-Once all the items in the event have been collected, which can be very pricey.
+The Heirloom will be yours after all the items in the event have been collected.

 The other way is by spending Heirloom Shards in the in-game shop, which will let you purchase the Heirloom of your choice.

 How to get Heirloom Shards in Apex Legends